 Yes, Tina!
 The money you pay yourself is money that goes straight into your own savings.
 It’s unfortunate that many of us work so hard only to pay ourselves last, if ever.
 But this tip is one that successful money managers always follow, and you can do it too.
 As Tina said, pay yourself first by having money from each paycheque automatically transferred to your savings.
 Out of sight, out of mind – if you never see the money go into your chequing account, then you won’t miss it, which will help keep yourself from spending on things you’ll regret.
 But that money will be there for you when you need it.

 Unplug What You Don’t Use to Save on Household Bills

 From Shawna McLiesh to @mymoneycoach_ca on Twitter

 Our last great money tip comes from Shawna and is something you can do right now to save on your household bills.
 Electronics keep sucking energy even when they’re turned off, so unplugging them when they’re not in use will help the environment and your wallet.
 Using only what you need can be done in other parts of your home too.
 Don’t let your water tank run too hot, turn off lights when you leave a room, and pause the AC when you go outside.
 All of these small but certain actions will add up to big savings in the long run.

 Follow Us for More Personal Finance Tips

 Did you already know all these personal finance tips or were some of them new to you?
 Let us know in the comments and stay in touch for more money tips and educational resources.
-You can follow our blog, join one of our free online webinars, and browse our site for useful info like non-profit credit counselling organizations in your area.
+You can follow our blog, join one of our free online webinars or special events, and browse our site for useful info like non-profit credit counselling organizations in your area.
 We believe that financial wellbeing is achievable for everyone and are here to help you reach that goal.